Learn how to stop your iPhone, iPad, or iPod touch from automatically backing up to your computer when you connect it using a USB cable.

 To turn off automatic iTunes backups with Terminal on your Mac, follow these steps:

-1) Close and Quit iTunes on your Mac.
+1) Quit iTunes on your Mac.

 2) Launch Terminal and enter the following command: